alamahmadh/scops-owl-dataset/README.md

 # scops-owl-dataset
-A repository aiming to save all related files/folders concerning my pet project in scops owl sound classification
+A repository that aims to save all related files/folders concerning my pet project in scops owl sound classification